ImperialCollegeLondon/M4P33/README.md

 Hendrik Lenstra once told me that you only really learn something when you teach it.
 I have never really learnt this theory properly up until now, and I thought that one way I could try and understand the material better would be to formalise it all in the Lean Theorem Prover.
 Many thanks to Hendrik for his years of sound advice.

-I am following the lectures of Martin Orr.
-Many thanks to Martin for making his notes available to me.
+I am following [the lecture notes of Martin Orr](https://homepages.warwick.ac.uk/staff/Martin.Orr/2017-8/alg-geom/).
+Thanks Martin for making such nice notes and also making them available.

 If you just want to browse at some of the code, [here is what we talked about in Lecture 1](https://github.com/ImperialCollegeLondon/M4P33/blob/master/src/affine_algebraic_set/union.lean).
 If you want to go further, and learn about how to formalise this kind of level of algebraic geometry yourself, you could consider installing the repository, following the instructions below.